tflovorn/vo2percolation/README.md

 Percolation model of VO2.

+Requires the following packages to build on Mint Debian: gsl-bin libgsl0ldbl libgsl0-dev

+--Description of the model:

 Ground state: atoms are all dimerized, which prevents long-range hopping.
 Atoms can be thermally excited to the metallic state.